conorheins/cvRNN_jax/README.md

 1. A functional JAX implementation in `cv_rnn.py`
 2. An object-oriented implementation using Equinox in `cvrnn_layer.py`, featuring:
    - `CVRNNLayer`: A single-layer implementation with various initialization options
-   - `MultiLayerCVRNN`: A multi-layer implementation that supports layer stacking
+   - `MultiLayerCVRNN`: A multi-layer implementation that supports layer stacking via composition of multiple instances of single `CVRNNLayer` instances.

 ## Requirements